 \subsection{Bulge versus disk stellar ages}

-There are several studies in the literature that aim to obtain the stellar ages of bulges and disks separately (e.g., \citealp{FraserMcKelvie2018,Tabor2019,Pak2021,Johnston2022b,Costantin2022,Ding2023}), and we present them in this section.
-The stellar ages of bulges and disks were derived for 91 spiral galaxies with $M_*>10^{10}\,\rm M_{\odot}$ at redshift $0.14<z\le1$ \citep{Costantin2022}, from the spectral energy distributions (SED) with spectral resolution $R\sim50$ up to redshift $z=1$ \citep{Costantin2021}, taking full advantage of the spectral information provided by SHARDS \citep{PerezGonzalez2013} and the spatial resolution given by HST/CANDELS \citep{Koekemoer2011,Grogin2011}.
+Several studies in the literature have aimed to obtain the stellar ages of bulges and disks separately (e.g. \citealp{Breda2018,FraserMcKelvie2018,Tabor2019,Pak2021,Johnston2022b,Costantin2022,Ding2023}), and we present them in this section.
+The bulge ages and disk ages of 135 CALIFA spiral galaxies were derived by \citet{Breda2018}, who used the surface photometry, the spectral modelling of IFS data based on the spectral fitting software STARLIGHT \citep{CidFernandes2005}, and the post-processing tool REMOVEYOUNG \citep{Gomes2016}.
+The stellar ages of bulges and disks were derived for 91 spiral galaxies with $M_*>10^{10}\,\rm M_{\odot}$ at redshift $0.14<z\le1$ \citep{Costantin2022} from the spectral energy distributions (SED) with spectral resolution $R\sim50$ up to redshift $z=1$ \citep{Costantin2021}, taking full advantage of the spectral information provided by SHARDS \citep{PerezGonzalez2013} and the spatial resolution given by HST/CANDELS \citep{Koekemoer2011,Grogin2011}.
 By preforming the spectroscopic decomposition method presented in \citet{Tabor2017}, the stellar ages of bulges and disks were derived for 272 MaNGA early-type galaxies \citep{Tabor2019} and 34 CALIFA S0 galaxies \citep{Pak2021}.
-Using photometric decomposition directly, 279 MaNGA S0 galaxies were decomposed, and then their bulge ages and disk ages are derived \citep{FraserMcKelvie2018}.
-The bulge ages and disk ages of 78 MaNGA S0 galaxies were derived \citep{Johnston2022b} via a 2D multi-band image fitting software BUDDI \citep{Johnston2017}.
-Using the same population-orbit superposition method, the stellar ages of dynamically cold disks and hot bulges were derived for 18 early-type galaxies in the Fornax Cluster by \citet{Ding2023}, with the bulge and disk defined in a similar way as in our work.\\
+Based directly on photometric decomposition, 279 MaNGA S0 galaxies were decomposed, and then their bulge ages and disk ages were derived \citep{FraserMcKelvie2018}.
+The bulge ages and disk ages of 78 MaNGA S0 galaxies were derived \citep{Johnston2022b} via the 2D multi-band image fitting software BUDDI \citep{Johnston2017}.
+Based on the same population-orbit superposition method, the stellar ages of dynamically cold disks and hot bulges were derived for 18 early-type galaxies in the Fornax Cluster by \citet{Ding2023}, with the bulge and disk defined in a similar way as in our work.\\